lamtranBKHN/AGV-2.0/README.md

   + Programs for ESP8266 webserver.
   + All included libraries

  + Hardware is designed in Altium.
-Only way to view my project PCB is download hardware folder and open it with Altium software.
+Only way to view my project PCB is downloading hardware folder and open it with Altium software.

  + Accompanying documents and pitures.